Nistof/ping-pong_league/README.md

 neDB is a persistent noSQL database which stores data in files (Like SQLite) and its API is a subset of MongoDB's.
 It is quite easy to use and really efficient.

+### VueJS

+A very popular open-source javascript library to build user interfaces.

+### VueX

+VueX is a state management pattern and a library for VueJS applications.
+It is usefull to share data accross components.

 ### eslint

 A linter to ensure that the code produced is clean and easy to read.